ioBroker/ioBroker.docs/docs/en/install/linux.md

   ``Finalizing installation (4/4)``

-  At the end there is a message
+  At the end there is the message

   ``ioBroker was installed successfully``

   ``Open http://localhost:8081 in a browser and start configuring!``

-ioBroker can now be called up in the web browser via the specified IP ``http://<IP-Adresse>:8081`` and set up.
+ioBroker can now be accessed via the specified IP in the web browser ``http://<IP-Adresse>:8081`` and set up.

+# IoBroker installation under Docker
+## Check requirements
+Before installing, please check whether the system meets all the necessary [Installation requirements](./requirements.md).

+## Installation
+On this page you can find the official documentation to install ioBroker on Docker: https://docs.buanet.de/de/iobroker-docker-image/